codecrafting-io/chromagallery/README.md

 You can use the following options

-Name | Description
+Name | Default Value | Description
 ------------ | -------------
-color | Set the color of the background.
-If the value is "chroma" will be the predominant color of the image maxColumns | The max number of the columns on the grid.
-If the number is not possible the value will be override items | A array that contains the img items to be loaded dof | Ads a Depth of Field effect to the background.
-Can hit performance screenOpacity | The screen opacity between 0 and 1 lazyLoad | Add or not the lazy load effect on the grid gridMargin | Set the grid margin between the images fullscreen | Add or not the fullscreen mode easing | Set the easing mode for the open and close animations.
+color | chroma | Set the color of the background.
+If the value is "chroma" will be the predominant color of the image maxColumns | 4 | The max number of the columns on the grid.
+If the number is not possible the value will be override items | null | A array that contains the img items to be loaded dof | false | Ads a Depth of Field effect to the background.
+Can hit performance screenOpacity | 0.98 | The screen opacity between 0 and 1 lazyLoad | true | Add or not the lazy load effect on the grid gridMargin | 7 | Set the grid margin between the images fullscreen | false | Add or not the fullscreen mode easing | easeInOutQuart | Set the easing mode for the open and close animations.
 Check below all values possible

 Easing options: